mohamad1h/House-price-prediction-using-linear-regression/README.md

 The next line (following the table) contains a single integer, , denoting the number of houses for for which Charlie noted features but does not know the price per square foot.
 The  subsequent lines each contain  space-separated floating-point numbers describing the features of a house for which pricing is not known.

-Constraints

-Scoring

-For each test case, we will compute the following:

 There are multiple ways to approach this problem that account for bias, variance, various subjective factors, and "noise".
 We take a realistic approach to scoring and permit up to a  swing of our expected answer.

-, where  is the maximum possible score for the test case.
-Consider a test case in which we only need to find the pricing for  house.
-Suppose our expected answer is , and your answer is :

-The score for a test case with  points

-Output Format

-Print  lines, where each line  contains the predicted price for the  house (from the second table of houses with unknown prices per square foot).